mviniciusca/warriorfolio/README.md

 4. Update the `.env` file with the appropriate database credentials
 5. Run `php artisan key:generate` to generate an application key
 7. Run `php artisan migrate` to create database tables

+The default username is 'warriorfolio@test.dev' and the default password is 'admin'

 8. Run `php artisan make:filament-user` to create a user for the administrative panel
 9. Run `npm install` to install dependencies
 10. Run `php artisan serve` to start the application